SalMod91/da_salvino/README.md

 <details>
 <summary>Click to expand</summary>

+Within the staff portal, authentication is tailored to ensure secure and efficient access to CRUD functionalities.
+Staff users can log in to engage with the system, while new staff registrations require admin approval.
+This approval process is crucial to prevent unauthorized access by visitors who might discover the staff portal.
+Additionally, to enhance security, an automatic logout feature triggers after 3 minutes of inactivity, redirecting users back to the staff portal login page.

 ### Staff Portal:

 Upon entering the Staff Portal, users are greeted with a prompt to log in or register.
 Selecting this option activates a modal window with a tabbed interface, allowing for a seamless transition between login and registration forms.
 This design choice streamlines the authentication process, eliminating the need for separate pages and ensuring a quick, user-friendly experience.